How do I get started square dancing?

 3. Do I have to wear the typical square dancing clothes?

 Most clubs now days have relaxed their rules on square dance apparel, however there are still some dances where square dance apparel required.
-But the typical square dance outfit has changed somewhat in that prairie skirts may be worn instead of the square dance dress with a petty coat.
+But the typical square dance outfit has changed somewhat in that prairie skirts may be worn instead of the square dance dress with a petticoat.
 This helps hold the cost of outfits down.

 Will I be required to join a club?